HeatherWtr/Cryptocurrency_News_Aggregator/README.md

 # Cryptocurrency News Aggregator

 That project collects and displays news articles and updates from various cryptocurrency-related sources.

- - This script is implemented the following features:
+ - This script is implemented the following features.

 __1. Data Retrieval:__